 Please only keep your child at home if he/she is running a fever, or (during the current pandemic) showing any symptoms associated with COVID-19.
+You are required to notify the school if your student tests positive for COVID-19 per L.A.
+County Health Department guidelines.
+Please see our COVID guidelines for more information.
 All students attending school in person will be screened before entering school using the latest guidelines from the Centers for Disease Control and L.A.
 County Public Health Department.